Ruscism: Timofey Sergeitsev

 According to Euractiv, Russian political operative Timofey Sergeitsev is "one of the ideologists of modern Russian fascism".

 During the large-scale Russian invasion of Ukraine, when the victims of the massacres in Kyiv Oblast became known, the website of the Russian state news agency RIA Novosti published an article by Sergeitsev titled "What Russia Should Do with Ukraine", which was perceived to justify a Ukrainian genocide.
 It calls for repression, de-Ukrainization, de-Europeanization, and ethnocide of the Ukrainians.
 According to Oxford expert on Russian affairs Samuel Ramani, the article "represents mainstream Kremlin thinking".
 The head of the Latvian Ministry of Foreign Affairs Edgars Rinkēvičs called the article "ordinary fascism".
-Timothy D. Snyder described it as a "genocide handbook", and as "one of the most openly genocidal documents I have ever seen".
+Timothy D. Snyder described it as a "genocide handbook", and he also described it as "one of the most openly genocidal documents I have ever seen".

-Similar rhetoric appeared in 26 February op-ed by Peter Akopov in RIA Novosti titled "The Coming of Russia and of the New World", which praised Putin for a timely "solution of the Ukrainian question".
-It was un-published after three hours.

-In Russia
+Russian Orthodox Church

+The Russian Orthodox Church (Moscow Patriarchate) officially deems the invasion of Ukraine to be a "holy war".
+During the World Russian People's Council in March 2024, it approved a document stating that this "holy war" was to defend "Holy Russia" and to protect the world from globalism and the West, which it said had "fallen into Satanism".
+The document further stated that all of Ukraine should come under Russia's sphere of influence, and that Ukrainians and Belarusians "should be recognised only as sub-ethnic groups of the Russians".
+Patriarch Kirill also issued a prayer for Russian victory in the war, and the church has punished or expelled priests who refuse to say it.

+In late 2022, the Security Service of Ukraine (SSU) searched churches of the Ukrainian Orthodox Church of the Moscow Patriarchate in multiple Ukrainian cities and oblasts.
+The SSU found manuals from Patriarch Kirill on how propaganda can be spread through parishioners, as well as pro-Kremlin literature (e.g. by ideologist Ivan Ilyin).

+Vladislav Surkov

+From 1999 to February 2020 Vladislav Surkov was an influential Russian politician and was dubbed the "Grey Cardinal" and the Kremlin's main ideologist and also was commonly regarded as the mastermind of Putin's policies towards Ukraine.
+Surkov helped create pro-government youth movements, including the Nashi Youth Movement, meeting with their leaders and giving them lectures.
+The Nashi Youth Movement has been likened to the Hitler Youth and the Soviet-era Komsomol.

+On 26 February 2020, Surkov gave an interview to Aktualnyie kommentarii where he said that "There is no Ukraine.
+There is Ukrainianism ... it is a specific disorder of the mind, sudden passion for ethnography, taken to its extremes. ...
+It's a muddle instead of a state ... there is no nation".